We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Sand does not melt ice.
 However, sand is an abrasive material, and sprinkling sand on top of ice will help give better traction.

-An upside is that sand will effectively create traction at any temperature, no matter how low.
-Also, it's non-chemical and 100% environmentally friendly.
+One advantage is that sand will effectively create traction at any temperature, no matter how low.
+Also, sand is non-chemical and 100% environmentally friendly.

 However, it will not actually melt the ice.
 And when the ice does eventually melt, there will be sand all over the road or sidewalk.

 Sometimes people mix salt and sand, especially for use on roads.
-Then you have a combination that gives immediate traction and will actually melt the ice.
+With this combination, you have both immediate traction and actual ice-melting power.

 Cinders are also used in combination with or as an alternative to salty ice melts.
 They provide traction, just like sand.